The Drach Caves

 • 3 to 12 years old €12.50.

-• This is the SHORE2SHORE rate and includes our management fees as well as banking charges and exchange fees.
-No claims will be accepted after the visit to the venue.
+• This rate is SHORE2SHORE's and includes our management fees as well as bank charges and exchange fees.
+No claims will be accepted after the visit to the center.

-• It is essential to present a valid identity document or similar category document at the entrance.
+• It is essential to present a valid identity document or similar category at the entrance.

 NOTES

 • Excursion not suitable for visitors in wheelchairs.
 To access the cave there are 120 steps down and 120 steps up.
-The possibility of doing the visit depends on each person’s level of difficulty in walking.
-There is no other way to visit it.
+The possibility of making the visit depends on each person's level of difficulty walking.
+There is no other way to visit.
 Shore2Shore is not responsible if the client does not inform of their situation at the time of booking.

 Reviews